Ecommerce Color Palette. What should you know

 Color is emotion!
 A site without a cool color scheme is like a person without emotions.
 We doubt that it will be interesting for you to communicate and deal with such a person — or such a site.

 Therefore, in addition to providing quality products and services, pay your attention to the emotions of your site, that is, to the color scheme of your design.
-We believe that the color scheme of an eCommerce site should be well thought out and consistent with current trends.
+We believe that a color palette for an eCommerce site should be well-thought-out and consistent with current trends.

-That is why today we at WishDesk agency will cover the most necessary information you should know about the choice of colors for your eCommerce site.
+That is why today, we at WishDesk agency will cover the most necessary information you should know about the eCommerce website color schemes.